Pharmaceutical research centre

-The new building will provide improved lighting, electrical and cooling systems to facilitate installation of larger equipment and enable rigorous research experiments to take place.
+The new building provides improved lighting, electrical and cooling systems to facilitate installation of larger equipment and enable rigorous research experiments to take place.

-The project includes construction of a new 30,000 square feet, five-storey Pharmacy Research Building on the site of a former car parking lot.
+The project included construction of a new 30,000ft², five-storey Pharmacy Research Building on the site of a former car parking lot.
 It is situated adjacent to the existing Skaggs Hall, the Pharmacy College facility built in 1965.
 The building was built with contributions from L.S.
 Skaggs, Sr.

-The new pharmaceuticals research facility will add two levels of unfinished open laboratory space, open research laboratories on another two floors, offices and conference rooms, a vivarium, a translational centre, computer imaging laboratories, one level of underground parking, utilities and support spaces.
-It will also accommodate the Utah Poison Control Center.
+The new pharmaceuticals research facility added two levels of unfinished open laboratory space, open research laboratories on another two floors, offices and conference rooms, a vivarium, a translational centre, computer imaging laboratories, one level of underground parking, utilities and support spaces.
+It also accommodates the Utah Poison Control Center.

-The 150,000 square feet research and educational complex will bring together six different department facilities of the college lying across the campus under one roof.
+The 150,000ft2 research and educational complex brings together six different department facilities of the college lying across the campus under one roof.
 The facilities to be integrated include the department of Pharmaceutics and Pharmaceutical Chemistry, Pharmacotherapy, Pharmacology and Toxicology and Medicinal Chemistry.

 The new laboratory facility is expected to consume nearly 30% less energy than similar university facilities.
 It is also expected to save about 79% of the domestic water through reuse techniques.